jasshone/jasshone.github.io/posts/2025-08-19-Beyond-I-Con.md

 ### Training Stability as a Critical Design Consideration

 Our analysis reveals that training stability varies across divergence-similarity combinations, with some exhibiting unpredictable failure modes.
-Specifically, the pairing of KL with distance-based similarity in supervised contrastive learning appears to lead to training instability-- which could be possible explanation for why there are more existing methods using a cosine-similarity kernel as shown in the I-Con table as KL is the base distance kernel used in loss formulations.
+Specifically, the pairing of KL with distance-based similarity in supervised contrastive learning appears to lead to training instability-- which could be a possible explanation for why there are more existing methods using a cosine-similarity kernel as shown in the I-Con table as KL is the base distance kernel used in loss formulations.

 ### Empirical Patterns in Divergence-Similarity Combinations